tribblix/build/patches/openjdk21/README.txt

 JDK 21 now that jdk20 has been forked off.

+21+12

+Reinstate make/data/charsetmapping/stdcs-solaris, removal broke the build

+NULL -> nullptr changes still to do.

 21+11

 Trivial patch noise.
 NULL -> nullptr changes still to do.